Liyan06/Liyan06.github.io/index.md

 ## News

+12/16/2023: Completed my Master of Science degree in Computer Science at UT Austin. \\
 05/15/2023: Applied Scientist Internship at Amazon, WA. \\
 08/25/2021: Started my PhD at UT Austin. \\
-05/14/2021: Completed my bachelor's degree in Mathematics at UT Austin.
+05/14/2021: Completed my Bachelor of Science degree in Mathematics at UT Austin.

 <!-- [](https://) -->